1 music

 With clarinet students at Dumont High School in New Jersey

 Mr. Drapkin is a frequent lecturer and guest instructor.
-Recent engagements include:
+Past engagements include:

 • The Eastman School of Music.
 Clarinet master class and guest lectures on Arts Leadership.